 Project managers implement the following resource management techniques to forecast, plan, allocate, level and optimize resources during the execution of a project.

-Project managers must do their best at estimating what resources are needed for a project and how those resource requirements fit with the organization’s current plans.
+Project managers must do their best to estimate what resources are needed for a project and how those resource requirements fit with the organization’s current plans.
 To do this, you must define your project scope to identify all project tasks and their required resources.

 Resource leveling is the process of re-assigning work to a project team to solve overallocation or scheduling issues.
 By thoroughly understanding what your team members can offer, you can assign tasks based on their abilities to maximize resource efficiency.

 Careful resource planning is equally as important as resource tracking.
 Project managers need to keep track of resource utilization to spot any resources that aren’t being used efficiently.
-Then they can simply reallocate those resources or make changes to the resource management plan.
+Then they can simply reallocate those resources or change the resource management plan.

 How ProjectManager Helps With Resource Management